allenporter/k8s-gitops/bootstrap/kairos/README.md

     ```
 1. Repeat for other control plane nodes, then other worker nodes.
 Note: The secondary nodes should wait for the primary to be setup before starting install.

+## ML Acclerators

+1. Copy `bootstrap/kairos/nvidia/100_nvida.yaml` to the node
+1. Reboot the node.

 ## Control Plane

 Access to the cluster control plane is organized through [kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), which are generated using Ansible and